ziggy73701/TV-show-status-for-Kometa/README.md

 - ℹ️ **Informs**: Lists matched and skipped(unmonitored) TV shows.
 - 📝 **Creates .yml**: Creates collection and overlay files which can be used with Kometa.
 - 🎬 **Movie support**: Filters TMDb movie lists through Radarr so only owned titles are used.
+- 🍿 **In Cinema tracking**: Build collections and overlays for movies currently in theaters.

 ---